Just to set expectations –

 Exactly.
 Not much.

 Therein lies a big problem.
-While meetings are routinely cited by all levels as the biggest time wasters in a work day, we choose not to leverage key infrastructural assets to address it.
+While meetings are routinely cited by all levels as the biggest time wasters in a work day, we choose not to leverage key infrastructural HR tools to address it.
 Mind = blown.

 ….and therefore few are good at it.

-It’s a discipline that requires development, practice and great guidance.
+It’s a discipline that requires development, practice, great guidance, and org-wide commitment.

 We love to gather.